ceebecee/ClipScape-App/README.md

 Each video card shows five coloured dots representing the stages.
 The **Progress** panel at the bottom of the window shows live status and a running log.

-> The first time the subtitle stage runs, Clipscape downloads the Whisper model (the default is **Large v3 Turbo**), the matching `whisper-cli` binary (~300 MB), and — if Voice Activity Detection is enabled — the small Silero VAD model (~2 MB).
+> The first time the subtitle stage runs, Clipscape downloads the Whisper model (the default is **Large v3 Turbo**), the matching `whisper-cli` binary (~300 MB), and, if Voice Activity Detection is enabled, the small Silero VAD model (~2 MB).
 These are one-off downloads; later videos reuse the cached files.
 On machines with an NVIDIA GPU, Clipscape auto-selects the CUDA backend on first run.

 Thumbnails and subtitles run without any API key.
-The **Analysis** and **Tags** stages only run once you've added an OpenRouter key and enabled AI features — if the key is missing or rejected, those tasks park in a **Blocked** state and resume automatically once you fix the config.
+The **Analysis** and **Tags** stages only run once you've added an OpenRouter key and enabled AI features.
+If the key is missing or rejected, those tasks park in a **Blocked** state and resume automatically once you fix the config.
 You don't need to wait for everything to finish before chatting, but a video must reach at least the **Analysis** stage before chat can answer questions about it meaningfully.

 You can also re-run an individual stage, re-run the whole pipeline, or kick off a one-off **Enhanced Analysis** pass (higher-resolution frames / a stronger model) from a video's detail view.